MasterScrat/Chatistics/README.md

                         Use data only from certain platforms (default: ['telegram', 'whatsapp', 'messenger', 'hangouts']) --filter-conversation
-                        Limit by conversations with this person/group (default: []) --remove-conversation
+                        Limit by conversations with this person/group (default: []) --filter-sender
+                        Limit to messages sent by this person/group (default: [])
+  --remove-conversation
                         Remove messages by these senders/groups (default: []) --remove-sender